Lazy-error/test/README.md

 calling `/api/v1/auth/bot`.
 This request includes your Telegram profile and the `BOT_TOKEN`.
 Make sure the backend runs with the same `BOT_TOKEN`; otherwise authentication fails and subsequent commands return `403 FORBIDDEN`.
-When the token is issued a new user with the `user` role is created in the database.
-Any endpoint that requires a different role will also return `403` until the user's role is updated.
+When the token is issued a new user with the `athlete` role is created in the database.
+The available roles are `coach`, `athlete` and `superadmin`.
+Any endpoint that requires a different role will return `403` until the user's role is updated.

 ### Using API commands via Telegram